Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

-Sweetened, canned adzuki beans, on the other hand, are about 2 times lower in protein, compared to boiled adzuki beans.
-A 100g serving of sweetened and canned adzuki beans contains 3.8g of protein.
+Sweetened, canned adzuki beans, on the other hand, are about 2 times lower in protein compared to boiled adzuki beans.
+A 100g serving of sweetened, canned adzuki beans contains 3.8g of protein.

-Raw adzuki beans contain 0.53g of fats in a 100g serving, while sweetened and canned adzuki beans contain 0.03g of fats.
+Raw adzuki beans contain 0.53g of fats in a 100g serving, while sweetened, canned adzuki beans contain 0.03g of fats.

 As plant products, adzuki beans naturally contain no cholesterol.

 Adzuki beans are high in carbohydrates due to their rich dietary fiber content.
-A 100g serving of boiled adzuki beans contains 25g of carbohydrates, of which 7.3g are made up of dietary fiber.
-Therefore, these beans have a net carbohydrate content of 17.47g.
+A 100g serving of boiled adzuki beans contains 25g of carbohydrates, 7.3g of which is dietary fiber.

-Adzuki beans contain a moderate amount of vitamins B2, B3, B5, and B6, as well as vitamin A.
+Adzuki beans contain a moderate amount of vitamins B2, B3, and B6 and trace amounts of vitamin A.

-These beans are completely absent in vitamin B12, vitamin D, and vitamin C.
+These beans are completely absent in vitamins B12, D, and C.